 Recently, we compared official EPA range ratings for all-electric cars available currently on the market in the U.S., but how about the electric pickup trucks?
-There are none on sale yet to compare, but sort of consumption figures should we expect?
+There are none on sale yet (see our list of all of the upcoming electric trucks) to compare, but what sort of consumption figures should we expect?

 BEVs get from 239 Wh/mile (149 Wh/km) to 496 Wh/mile (308 Wh/km) ratings (combined), including estimated charging losses (usually about several percent of the total).
 The lower values were achieved by small, aerodynamic and quite efficient models, while the higher values by bigger, heavier and/or more sporty-oriented models.